Code-Institute-Submissions/return-my-coffee/README.md

 ### Project Owner Goals

 The primary goal is to create something unique - presenting a browser game that is responsive and enjoyable.
+I also want this application to further enhance my porfolio, which is why it is important that a means of contact is provided for users who wish to reach out to me regarding my work.

 ### Target Audience

 The target audience is open to anyone who is fond of playing quick fun mini-games such as the *memory card game*, *whack-a-mole* and *frogger*.
-However, there are subtle references to coding that an astute eye may pick up on - the most obvious one can be found in the game title name.
+There are subtle references to coding that an astute eye may pick up on - the most obvious one can be found in the game title.

 -----